-One of the great bonuses about an open adoption is the opportunity our kids have to forge relationships with their biological siblings.
+One of the great bonuses about an open adoption is the opportunity our kids have to stay in contact with their biological siblings.
 Sometimes the two families live close enough to have regular time together, but for many families in the adoption triad, the visit are not nearly as often as we would like.
 Here are some great ideas to keep the lines of communication open between sibs!

 - Schedule regular Skype or FaceTime visits with not only birth parents, but siblings, too.
 If all parties are onboard, you can have a call that is just sisters, or only brothers and keep the parents out of the chat, even.
 Make it happen more often than a special event.